18F/acq-tech-presentations/tech-theory-time/information-assurance/presso.md

 of the data
 3. Does ***not*** ensure that the information is what you think it is, nor that you're talking to who you think you're talking to.

+.highlight[Data] is a stream of stuff going past you.
+It doesn't necessarily have any meaning. .highlight[Information] is the meaningful stuff you get from data when you understand its context.

+???
+Data is just a bunch of zeroes and ones in a file.
+If you don't understand the layout of the data, then it's meaningless to you.
+But if someone says, "Hey, that's an Excel file," now it has meaning.
+You open it up and view the information the data conveys.

 ---